tmastny/Applied-Predictive-Modeling/README.md

 ## Max Kuhn Packages

 1. [`tidyposterior`](https://topepo.github.io/tidyposterior/index.html)
-    - Bayesian modeling of RMSE cross-validation statistics, Kuhn considers an upgrade to the `caret::resamples` function.
+    - Bayesian modeling of RMSE cross-validation statistics, which Kuhn considers an upgrade to the `caret::resamples` function.
 Works natively with

 2. [`rsample`](https://topepo.github.io/rsample/index.html)
     - creates a tibble of collections of resamples